Barma-lej/halandroid/README.md

 ## Don't work with Landroid Cloud > 2.0.3

+If you use Landroid Cloud version more than 2.0.3, i have another card [here](https://github.com/Barma-lej/landroid-card)

 Worx Landroid package for Home Assistant based on custom component [Landroid Cloud by @MTrab](https://github.com/MTrab/landroid_cloud)

 ![Landroid](media/halandroid20211102_main.png)